AdguardTeam/TestCases/public/Filters/urltransform-rules/README.md

 # $urltransform rules test

+Note: Cases 3 and 4 are valid starting with CoreLibs 1.16.19.

 ## Case 1
 * Try fetching a resource from an invalid URL.
 * A `$urltransform` rule should transform an invalid URL into a valid one.